Many of these publications are available in the HPA library. Some can be ordered through the website of the publishing organization.

 By Ellen Rothman.
 Dr. Rothman offers a vivid account of her four years at Harvard Medical School and opens the infamously closed door between patient and doctor.
 Touching on today's most important medical issues -- such as HMOs, AIDS, and assisted suicide -- the author navigates her way through despair, exhilaration, and a lot of exhaustion in Harvard's classrooms and Boston's hospitals to earn the indisputable title to which we entrust our lives.

 Health Against Wealth

 By George Anders.
 If you have ever sought pre-approval for a necessary medical treatment, or have had problems arranging appointments with a specialist, or have seen a personal-care physician transferred to a distant clinic, George Anders's book on the growth of health maintenance organizations (HMOs) will confirm your worst fears.
 A reporter for theWall Street Journal, Anders provides a series of horrifying case studies: a six-month-old baby who loses his hands and feet after a 42-mile journey to an HMO-approved emergency room; residents of a small town in Tennessee afflicted with an outbreak of a painful bowel infection who find that the drugs needed to suppress the epidemic are not covered; HMOs that select hospitals with low success rates for heart-bypass operations because of cost factors.
 Anders presents a powerful indictment of the emerging managed-care model for our national health-care system in this disturbing book.

-* Prior to interviewing at any health professional school, scan the local or regional paper for health-related issues in that community.
-Where appropriate, reference this information in your interview.
+* Prior to interviewing at any health professional school, applicants should become aware of health-related issues affecting the community.
+Where appropriate, this information can be referenced in an interview.